schollz/find3-cli-scanner/README.md

 $ docker pull schollz/find3-cli-scanner
 ```

-If you are using a Raspberry Pi (`armf` arch), you need to build the image yourself.
+If you are using a Raspberry Pi (`armf` arch), you need to build the image yourself, although I suggest Raspberry Pi's just built natively above.

 ```
 $ wget https://raw.githubusercontent.com/schollz/find3-cli-scanner/master/Dockerfile